 For these various reasons, interest in case mix has been developing in the UK for a number of years.
 Because of the commercial nature of its medical care and the need for case mix in making comparisons, interest in monitoring hospital efficiency in the US developed earlier than in the UK.
 The resulting case mix work, which started in the mid to late 1970s, was of two major types.
 One sought explanations for the variation in hospital costs by using regression techniques, with 'case mix' as one of the explanatory variables.
 Several ways of broadly describing case mix for this purpose were developed but in general, these broad descriptions did not take into account the clinical conditions of the patients, and their success was limited.
 The second type took a different starting point and attempted to build up a classification of similar cases based on medical judgement and the costs (or length of stay) of individual cases.
 Of all the projects that attempted this path, only the DRG team was even partly successful in reconciling the statistical and clinical requirements.
-The survival of DRGs was, of course, greatly enhanced by their adoption as a tool for prospective reimbursement of hospitals, despite the considerable controversy this has caused and the detailed criticisms levelled at them^{9,10,11}.
+The survival of DRGs was, of course, greatly enhanced by their adoption as a tool for prospective reimbursement of hospitals, despite the considerable controversy this has caused and the detailed criticisms levelled at them9.

 Given the considerable work already put into developing DRGs, it seemed sensible to use it as a first step in examining case mix in the UK; in particular, to determine to what extent US groupings were statistically and clinically sensible in the UK.
-This has taken place in two principle steps.
-First as a result of studies carried out using a UK version of the DRG grouper developed at the London School of Hygiene in 1982-1985, and then, more recently, using the Yale grouper as part of the resource management project.
+Even to do this required a considerable amount of work in adapting the program for use in this country.